pedestal/pedestal-docs/documentation/service-routing.md

 would be routed to the _hello-world_ interceptor.

-A request to a different host (either DNS name or IP address) or using HTTP would not be routed, unless the application's specification were loosened, like so:
+A request to a different host (either DNS name or IP address) or using HTTPS would not be routed, unless the application's specification were loosened, like so:

 ```clj